Registration is on first come, first serve basis. Full payment is due at time of registration.

 Campers are supervised at all times throughout the building and outside.
 The play area for 4&5 year olds is enclosed and gated for security.
 We reserve the right to dismiss any camper whose behavior may be harmful to another camper.
 Faculty and Staff have undergone background checks prior to hiring.
 Camp crew volunteers have been interviewed and approved by their school guidance counselors and the Center’s Volunteer Coordinator.
 The CCC Education Director and Volunteer Coordinator train and supervise Camp Crew to prepare them to assist all camp activities, sign-in and sign-out.

 What if my child is ill or becomes sick at camp?

 Keep your child home if a fever is present OR illness prevents your child from participating.

 If your child becomes ill at camp, we will contact you or other authorized adult to sign the camper out.
 We do not provide child care for campers that are unable to participate in camp activities.

 What if my child needs to take medication during camp?

 When registering your camper, you will complete a medical questionnaire informing us of any allergies, conditions or medications.
 If your child needs to bring medication to camp it MUST be checked into the main office.
 It should be in a clear plastic baggy with child’s name clearly marked and with complete dosage instructions.
 Camp staff will not administer any medication without a pre-signed authorization from the parent/guardian on file.

-Inclement Weather / Power Outage – Camp will be held rain or shine.
-However, in the event of Severe Weather, parents may elect to keep their camper home or sign-them out early.
+Inclement Weather / Power Outage – Camp is held rain or shine.
+In the event of Severe Weather, parents may elect to keep their camper home or sign-them out early.
 If a power outage occurs during the camp day, adequate time will be given for power to be restored before contacting parents for sign-outs.
 If there is no power before the day begins, we will do the best to notify all camp families.
-Acts of God are not eligible for refunds or credits.
+Acts beyond our control are not eligible for refunds, credits or make-ups.